DVDS SET IN THE ANCIENT WORLD

 SIMON OF THE DESERT Luis Buñuel’s surreal vision of St. Simeon Stylites, the 5th-century hermit who lived atop a column in the Syrian desert.
 Criterion Collection edition features lots of extras.
 THE SILVER CHALICE (based on the novel by Thomas B. Costain) features Paul Newman’s debut, surreal sets, and an unforgettable performance by Jack Palance as Simon the Magician.

-THE ROBE Powerhouse cast (Richard Burton, Jean Simmons, Michael Rennie) seek spiritual redemption in Caligula’s Rome.
-Widescreen print, Special Edition.
 DEMETRIUS & THE GLADIATORS Sequel to The Robe stars Victor Mature, with Susan Hayward as Messalina and Jay Robinson as Caligula.
 Widescreen print.

 CYCLOPS A wicked emperor, a centurion forced to fight as a gladiator, a gladiatress with a Swedish accent, a slave revolt, and a one-eyed monster — SciFi Channel goes to ancient Rome!
-I, CLAUDIUS Remastered boxed set of the legendary series on Steven’s Top Ten List.
+I, CLAUDIUS 35th Anniversary boxed set of the legendary series on Steven’s Top Ten List.
 Bonus: The Epic That Never Was, a doc about the failed attempt in 1937 to film the novel by Robert Graves.

 COLOR OF THE CROSS Jean-Claude La Marre directs and plays Jesus in this controversial drama that asks: Was Christ a black man?
 COLOR OF THE CROSS 2: RESURRECTION Director Jean-Claude La Marre continues the tale of Jesus after his crucifixion.

-DOCTOR WHO: COMPLETE 4TH SERIES includes “The Fires of Pompeii,” with the Time Lord and Donna at the eruption of Vesuvius.
 FALL OF THE ROMAN EMPIRE 1964 epic that inspired Gladiator.
 Steven Boyd and Sophia Loren star; Alec Guinness as Marcus Aurelius and Christopher Plummer as Commodus.
 Also: Limited Collector’s Edition.

 STUDIO ONE ANTHOLOGY 17 dramas from the legendary 1950s TV showcase, incuding “Julius Caesar” with Theodore Bickel and “Pontius Pilate” directed by Franklin J. Schaffner.
 THE NATIVITY/PONTIUS PILATE Two “Studio One” TV shows from 1952, with Cyril Ritchard as Pilate and Geraldine Fitzgerald as Claudia Procula; Oscar-winner Franklin J. Schaffner directs.